jachen36/sagemaker_scripts/README.md

 The purpose of this script is to shutdown sagemaker when jupyter is idling.
 This can help with cost saving.

-The scripts provide by aws doesn't work and is not useful friendly so I created my own.
+The scripts provided by aws doesn't work and is not useful friendly so I created my own.

 ## on-start